The CSS syllabus: a blueprint for change

 The CSS exam shapes the future of both Pakistan and of individual aspirants.
 It is thus essential that we recognize the shortcomings that exist in the exam, and take the bold measures required to bring about positive change.
 Brave decision-making is in fact the only way we can set Pakistan on the path towards prosperity.

 The writer secured third position in the CSS exam in 2018.
-He holds a Bachelor’s degrees in Economics and History from Cornell University, and he also studied at the University of Oxford.
+He has degrees in cconomics and history from Cornell, and also studied at Oxford.

 The Central Superior Services (CSS) examination continues to remain one of the most prestigious, and indeed, one of the most daunting examinations in Pakistan.
 In reality, however, despite the substantial reforms that took place in the exam’s syllabus in 2016, the exam’s curriculum still requires drastic change and reform.